Nulhegan Band of the Coosuk Abenaki Nation: Federal recognition attempts of Vermont bands

-State-recognition
+Vermont State recognition

 The State of Vermont designated the Nulhegan Band of the Coosuk Abenaki Nation as a state-recognized tribe through Vermont Statutes Title 1, Section 854 in 2011.
 The other three state-recognized tribes in Vermont are the Missisquoi Abenaki Tribe, Elnu Abenaki Tribe, and the Koasek Abenaki Tribe.
 In 2006, The Vermont Legislature recognized the Abenaki as a "Minority Population" within the State of Vermont under Statute 853.
 This entitled the Abenaki protections as a disadvantaged race of people.
 However, since there were no recognized Abenaki Indian Tribes in Vermont, there were "legally" no Abenaki people under the law.
 On March 16, 2008, the Vermont Indigenous Alliance is formed by Elnu Abenaki Tribe, Koasek Abenaki Tribe, Missisquoi Abenaki Tribe with the purpose of unifying the tribes and pursuing official state-recognition from Vermont.
 Finally, on April 22, 2011, the Nulhegan was officially recognized by the State of Vermont as an Abenaki Indian Tribe.

-In 2013, Wabanaagig TV from the Aboriginal Peoples Television Network in Canada produces the movie, The Vermont Abenaki: A struggle for recognition, which documents the struggle for Vermont State recognition and culminates with the celebration of state recognition.
+In 2013, Wabanaagig TV from the Aboriginal Peoples Television Network in Canada produced the movie, The Vermont Abenaki: A struggle for recognition, which documents the struggle for Vermont State recognition and culminates with the celebration of state recognition.

 From August 19 to 22, 2015, the annual Wabanaki Confederacy Conference was held in Shelburne, Vermont.
 This was the first and only time the Wabanaki Confederacy was hosted in Vermont.

-Controversy

-In 2019, the leadership of the Odanak Abenaki Band Council, the governing body of the Odanak band of the Abenaki First Nation, denounced any groups claiming to be Abenaki in the United States.
-The legitimacy of groups such as the Nulhegan Band have been questioned due to claims that the root ancestors they claim were Abenaki were actually Europeans.
-Other root ancestors, though Native, have been claimed to not be Abenaki.
+New Hampshire recognition attempt

+In New Hampshire, which has no state or federally recognized tribes, attempts have been made to begin recognition for the Nulhegan, but so far have failed.
+In 2023 Bill LSR 23-0685 (later House Bill 535) was put forward to recognize the Nulhegan Band of the Coosak Nation and to restructure the membership appointments to the New Hampshire Commission on Native American Affairs, but it did not pass.
+The controversy was covered by New Hampshire Public Radio.

-Heritage
+Heritage claims

 The Nulhegan Band of the Coosuk Abenaki Nation identify as being Abenaki and Cowasuck.

-Current professor at the University of Ottawa and former St. Mary's University associate professor Darryl Leroux's genealogical and historical research found that the members of this and the other three state-recognized tribes in Vermont were primarily French descendants who have used long-ago ancestry in New France to shift into an 'Abenaki' identity.